rhall-pivotal/tas-strategic-initiatives-site/README.md

 # p-runtime

-This repository is used to generate a .pivotal file for Pivotal's Application Service (see [Creating a Pivotal Cloud Foundry Product Tile](https://docs.pivotal.io/partners/creating.html)), to be consumed by Operations Manager&trade;.
+This repository is used to generate a .pivotal file for Pivotal Application Service (see [Creating a Pivotal Application Service Product Tile](https://docs.pivotal.io/partners/creating.html)), to be consumed by Operations Manager&trade;.